Mronold/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is my repository for my final assignment in the IBM Data Science certification
+This is my repository for my final assignment in the IBM Data Science certification.